liamfrazer/software-engineer-journey/docs/Learning/Ultralearning/Why is it so hard to remember things.md

 * Semi-regular do fresher projects.
 Scheduling this kind of maintenance in advance can be helpful, teaches that learning isn't just done once and continues for life.

 ## Mechanism 3- Overlearning: Practice Beyond Perfect
-* Can recall programming from the MI challenges, because they happened to
+* Can recall programming from the MI challenges, because they happened to be patterns that were repeated far more than was necessary to perform them adequately at the time > Because they were components of a much larger problem
+* This suggests that moving up a level to a more advanced skill enabled the earlier skill to be overlearned, thus preventing some forgetting.
+*